devdojoacademy/greeting-service/readme.md

     ```
     cd greeting-api
     ```
-3. Starting with compose up:
+3. Starting with script thats build and up the client and the backend:
     ```
-    docker-compose up -d
+    ./scripts/run.sh
     ```

-The application should now be running on `http://localhost:8080`.
+The backend application should now be running on `http://localhost:8080`.
+The frontend client should now be running on `http://localhost:8081`.

 ### Running from docker image
 Please follow the instructions at the [docker repository.](https://hub.docker.com/r/brnnai/greeting-service)